MicrosoftDocs/sql-docs/docs/reporting-services/work-with-shared-datasets-web-portal.md

 Default role assignments that enable you to add, delete, and change shared datasets for cache refresh plans are Content Manager, My Reports, and Publisher.

-After you apply the cache option mentioned before, you can define a cache refresh plan.
+After you apply the previously mentioned cache option, you can define a cache refresh plan.
 Select the **Manage Refresh Plans** link that appears after you apply the cache settings.
 The cache refresh plan page opens.

 To create a new cache refresh plan, select **New Cache Refresh Plan**.
 You can then enter a name for the plan and specify a schedule.
 If the dataset has parameters defined, you see them listed and can provide values, unless they're marked as read-only.